North Korea's stranded migrant workers

 Where are North Korean migrants working?

 An estimated 100,000 North Koreans are now working overseas, mostly in textile factories and construction sites in China.
-Most of their earnings are "transferred directly to the state", said Mackenzie: an estimated $740 million (£586 million) between 2017 and 2023.
-These jobs are "highly competitive", as they can pay 10 times more than jobs in North Korea.
+Most of their earnings are "transferred directly to the state", said the BBC's Mackenzie: an estimated $740 million (£586 million) between 2017 and 2023.
+These jobs are "highly competitive", paying as much as 10 times more than jobs in North Korea.

-But on conditions of anonymity, the (all female) workers described being "held in compounds, sometimes behind barbed wire", and threatened with "severe punishment" if they try to escape, said The New Yorker.
+But female workers, speaking on conditions of anonymity, describe being "held in compounds, sometimes behind barbed wire", and threatened with "severe punishment" if they try to escape, said The New Yorker.
 Many "described enduring sexual assault".
-Several say they were "beaten by the managers sent by North Korea to watch them".
+Several said they were "beaten by the managers sent by North Korea to watch them".
 "It was like a prison for me," one woman told the magazine.

-Although China denies their existence, "their presence is an open secret".
-Many companies rely on this "vast program of forced labour".
+Despite China's denials, "their presence is an open secret", said the magazine, with many companies relying on the "vast" programme of "forced labour".
 Since 2012, North Korea has also sent citizens to Poland, Qatar, Uruguay, Mali – and neighbouring Russia.

 In 2017, a UN Security Council resolution banned any country from hosting North Korean workers.
 But the order to send them home took effect only in December 2019 – a month before the Covid-19 pandemic "shuttered the borders" of the hermit kingdom, leaving tens of thousands stranded abroad.